robhasacamera/CrystalButtonKit/README.md

 ### Actions

 You can add an action that's triggered when the button is expanded or collapsed using the built in controls.
+This action is not optional for `CUIButton`.

 ```swift
 CUIExpandableButton(